TheKarpati/tsetestdevice/README.md

 No hardware is required.

-On the software side, you need to be able to run [Python 2.7.x](https://www.python.org/downloads/), and you need an account on the [RelayR website for developers](https://dev.relayr.io/).
+On the software side, you need to be able to run [Python 2.7.x](https://www.python.org/downloads/), and you need an account on the [Developer Dashboard](https://dev.relayr.io/).

 ## Installation & configuration